Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 “Put a tiger in your tank” (Exxon fuel) - “Put a tiger in your tank”.

-Translators of English advertising pay attention to the special nature of the use of personal and possessive pronouns in advertising texts.
-The convincing tone of an advertising message (which is also typical for Russian advertising texts) is often based on the consistent use of the following communication model: “We, our” - to designate the advertiser, “you, your” - to address a potential buyer and “they, their” to refer to possible competitors, for example:
+Translators of English-language advertising pay attention to the special nature of the use of personal and possessive pronouns in advertising texts.
+The convincing tone of an advertising message (which is also typical for Russian advertising texts) is often based on the consistent use of the following communicative model: “We, our” - to designate the advertiser, “you, your” - to address a potential buyer and “they, their” to refer to possible competitors, for example:

 expressive characteristics